-In recent developments we have also used "Level Sets" methods to describe the evolution of the images.
+Our current developments are targeted at the use of " Level Sets " methods to describe the evolution of the images.
 The advantage of this approach is that it permits, thanks to the level sets function, to consider the images as a state variable of the problem.
 We have derived an Optimality System including the level sets of the images.
-This approach is being applied to the tracking of oceanic oil spills [41]
+This approach is being applied to the tracking of oceanic oil spills [10]